Kansas–Nebraska Act: Destruction of the Whig party

 From a political standpoint, the Whig Party had been in decline in the South because of the effectiveness with which it had been hammered by the Democratic Party over slavery.
 The Southern Whigs hoped that by seizing the initiative on this issue, they would be identified as strong defenders of slavery.
 Many Northern Whigs broke with them in the Act.

 The American party system had been dominated by Whigs and Democrats for decades leading up to the Civil War.
 But the Whig party's increasing internal divisions had made it a party of strange bedfellows by the 1850s.
-An ascendant anti-slavery wing clashed with a traditionalist and increasingly pro-slavery southern wing.
+An ascendant anti-slavery wing clashed with a traditionalist and increasingly pro-slavery Southern wing.
 These divisions came to a head in the 1852 election, where Whig candidate Winfield Scott was trounced by Franklin Pierce.
-Southern Whigs, who had supported the prior Whig president Zachary Taylor, had been burned by Taylor and were unwilling to support another Whig.
-Taylor, who despite being a slave owner, had proved notably anti-slave despite campaigning neutrally on the issue.
+Southern Whigs felt burned by prior Whig president Zachary Taylor, and were unwilling to support another Whig (Taylor, despite being a slave owner himself, had proved willing to stand against slaveholder interests during his presidency).
 With the loss of Southern Whig support and the loss of votes in the North to the Free Soil Party, Whigs seemed doomed.
 So they were, as they would never again contest a presidential election.

-The final nail in the Whig coffin was the Kansas–Nebraska Act.
-It was also the spark that began the Republican Party, which would take in both Whigs and Free Soilers and create an anti-slavery party that the Whigs had always resisted becoming.
+The Kansas–Nebraska Act was the final nail in the Whig coffin.
+It was also the spark that began the Republican Party, which would take in both Whigs and Free Soilers (as well as sympathetic northern Democrats like Frémont) to fill the anti-slavery void that the Whig Party had never seemed willing to fill.
 The changes in the act were viewed by anti-slavery Northerners as an aggressive, expansionist maneuver by the slave-owning South.
 Opponents of the Act were intensely motivated and began forming a new party.
 The party began as a coalition of anti-slavery Conscience Whigs such as Zachariah Chandler and Free Soilers such as Salmon P. Chase.

 The first anti-Nebraska local meeting where "Republican" was suggested as a name for a new anti-slavery party was held in a Ripon, Wisconsin schoolhouse on March 20, 1854.
 The first statewide convention that formed a platform and nominated candidates under the Republican name was held near Jackson, Michigan, on July 6, 1854.
 At that convention, the party opposed the expansion of slavery into new territories and selected a statewide slate of candidates.
-The Midwest took the lead in forming state Republican Party tickets; apart from St. Louis and a few areas adjacent to free states, there were no efforts to organize the Party in the southern states.
+The Midwest took the lead in forming state Republican Party tickets; apart from St. Louis and a few areas adjacent to free states, there were no efforts to organize the Party in the Southern states.
 So was born the Republican Party—campaigning on the popular, emotional issue of "free soil" in the frontier—which would capture the White House just six years later.